squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 # Trust, but verify:
 # Bump if in doubt.
 ssl_bump splice serverIsBank
-ssl_bump bump monitoredSites  # this is redundant since there is "ssl_bump bump all" ssl_bump peek all ssl_bump bump all
+ssl_bump bump monitoredSites  # this is redundant since there is "ssl_bump bump all" (XXX: Not really redundant.
+The two rules have rather different results: This rule may match before bumping becomes impossible while "bump all" below is unlikely to work at all because it is located after "peek all".) ssl_bump peek all ssl_bump bump all
 }}}